microsoft/onnxruntime/docs/performance/tune-performance.md

 ### MKL_DNN/nGraph Execution Provider

-MKL_DNN and nGraph depend on OpenMp for parallelization.
+MKL_DNN (Math Kernel Library for Deep Neural Networks) and nGraph (C++ library for DNN) depend on OpenMp for parallelization.
 For those execution providers, we need to use the OpenMP environment variable to tune the performance.
 The most widely used environment variables are:

 * OMP_NUM_THREADS=n
   * Controls the thread pool size